segmentio/parquet-go/README.md

 go get github.com/parquet-go/parquet-go
 ```

 Go 1.18 or later is required to use the package.
-As a backward-compatibility
-mechanism, the package can also be built with Go 1.17, in which case the APIs
-based on Generics are disabled.

 ### Compatibility Guarantees